WANdisco/wandisco-documentation/docs/quickstarts/installation/sandboxes/cdh-sandbox/cdh_sandbox-adlsg2_ld.md

 ### Test HCFS replication

-1. On the terminal for the **Docker host**, upload a test file to the `/testdir` path in HDFS on the **sandbox-hdp** container.
+1. On the terminal for the **Docker host**, upload a test file to the `/testdir` path in HDFS on the **sandbox-cdh** container.

-   `docker-compose exec -u hdfs sandbox-hdp hdfs dfs -put /etc/services /testdir/test_file`
+   `docker-compose exec -u hdfs sandbox-cdh hdfs dfs -put /etc/services /testdir/test_file`

 1. Check that the `test_file` is now located in your `/testdir` directory on your ADLS Gen2 container.

-_You have now set up live replication from your HDP Sandbox to your ADLS Gen2 container.
+_You have now set up live replication from your CDH Sandbox to your ADLS Gen2 container.
 Contact [WANdisco](https://wandisco.com/contact) for further information about Fusion and what it can offer you._

 ## Troubleshooting

-* If you are unable to access the Ambari or Fusion UI, you may need admin assistance with your network configuration.
-See our [Azure specific troubleshooting](../troubleshooting/general_troubleshooting.md#unable-to-access-ambari-cloudera-or-fusion-ui-on-vm) section for more detail.
+* If you are unable to access the Cloudera or Fusion UI, you may need admin assistance with your network configuration.
+See our [Azure specific troubleshooting](../../../troubleshooting/general_troubleshooting.md#unable-to-access-cloudera-cloudera-or-fusion-ui-on-vm) section for more detail.

-* See our [Troubleshooting](../troubleshooting/general_troubleshooting.md) guide for help.
+* See our [Troubleshooting](../../../troubleshooting/general_troubleshooting.md) guide for help.

-* See the [shutdown and start up](../operation/hdp_sandbox_fusion_stop_start.md) guide for when you wish to safely shutdown or start back up the environment.
+* See the [shutdown and start up](../../../operation/cdh_sandbox_fusion_stop_start.md) guide for when you wish to safely shutdown or start back up the environment.